impredicative/ircstyle/README.rst

 stripping formatting from IRC messages.
 Its primary purpose is for use with Python based IRC bots.

-The modules syntax was heavily inspured by
+The modules syntax was heavily inspired by
 `Click <http://click.pocoo.org/5/utils/#ansi-colors>`__'s own style and unstyle methods.